-- Key theme Quality Urban Environment.
+Key theme Quality Urban Environment.

-- Objective Integrated spaces.
+Objective Integrated spaces.

-- Strategic initiative Adopt consistent principles in the management and provision of urban community infrastructure.
+Strategic initiative Adopt consistent principles in the management and provision of urban community infrastructure.

-- Policy Not applicable.

 Regardless of the options presented, from an operational perceptive, the risk associated with the signage if either to be retained or removed would be considered low.